 Calculating the costs of any solution can be difficult and overwhelming.

-The first place to start is this free calculator which will break down the cost you can expect so that you can budget accordingly.
+The first place to start is a free calculator which will break down the cost you can expect so that you can budget accordingly.

 Once you complete the quick worksheet, you can email the break down to yourself or anyone else who needs to see it.